Kyuuhachi/Compact-Debug/README.md

 ])), Address(30016)),
 ```

-This crate currently only supports x86_64 architecture.
+This crate currently only supports x86_64 architecture, and requires nightly.

 <!-- cargo-rdme end -->